 Since hes melee you can definitely keep poking him in lane.
 I suggest zoning and punishing him for taking cs.
 Be careful of his all in after level 3.
-After level 6 you have to be careful, Abyssal mask (since he's melee), zhonya or banshee's veil (depending on what you go) should help a ton.
+After level 6 you have to be careful.
+Zhonya or Banshee's veil (depending on what you go) should help a ton.
 There is a neat trick with your ultimate that allows you to teleport out of his fish, resulting in his ultimate not doing any damage.
 Press R just before his fish reaches you.

 He is super tanky, but he shouldn't be able to get close to you with overload and Phase Rush.
 You scale better than him.
 Dodge the middle of his W to not get hit by true damage.
 Also stay out of his E range when his bar is full.

 Really strong in the early and midgame.
 However, he should not really be able to get close to you; but if he does you're most likely chunked for a great amount of damage.

 Very vulnerable for ganks, just like you.
 You need to buy MR or she will kill you later when she lands an ult.